 We normally ski 10 to 15 runs per day and typically ski between 12,000 and 15,000 vertical feet per day.
 Well-planned snow roads maximize the number of ski runs per day and minimize wait times.
 In early winter we leave at first light and ski till an hour before dark.
-By mid February and into March the days are long, so we get even longer ski.
+By mid-February and into March the days are long, so we get even longer skiing.

 We receive nearly the same amount of snow during all the winter months of December to March.
 January and February are the coldest periods.
 March and early April are snowy and unsettled with longer daylight hours – meaning long days of great skiing.

-In December you can expect the daytime temperatures to be in the -5 to -15 Celsius range (5 to 23 degrees Fahrenheit); in January and February you can expect -10 to -20 Celsius (-4 to 14 degrees Fahrenheit); and March you can expect 0 to -10 Celsius (14 to 32 degrees Fahrenheit).
-However, prior to mid-February we can potentially get brief periods of very cold arctic air with temperatures in the range of -20 to -30 Celsius (-4 to -22 degrees Fahrenheit).
+In December you can expect the daytime temperatures to be in the -5 to -15 Celsius range (5 to 23 degrees Fahrenheit); in January and February you can expect -10 to -20 Celsius (-4 to 14 degrees Fahrenheit), and in March you can expect 0 to -10 Celsius (14 to 32 degrees Fahrenheit).
+However, prior to mid-February, we can potentially get brief periods of very cold arctic air with temperatures in the range of -20 to -30 Celsius (-4 to -22 degrees Fahrenheit).

 Please accept the fact that we cannot control the weather, and no refunds or rain checks will be given for bad weather or snow conditions.

-Skeena Tenure terrain consists of wide-open alpine bowls and beautifully naturally gladed tree runs with a large variety of slope.
+Skeena Tenure terrain consists of wide-open alpine bowls and beautifully naturally gladed tree runs with a large variety of slopes.
 If the weather is clear and the visibility good, we are almost always at tree line and above in the alpine.
-If it is snowing and cloudy, we usually drop-off at tree line and ski down through the forest.
-Over a whole season we typically would ski half the time in the alpine, and half in the trees.
+If it is snowing and cloudy, we usually drop off at the tree line and ski down through the forest.
+Over a whole season, we typically would ski half the time in the alpine, and half in the trees.

 Snowboarders and telemark skiers MUST be experts and able to handle all backcountry conditions including narrow traverses and steep treed terrain.
 There will be times when traversing and even climbing uphill, will be necessary.
-Collapsible poles that can be stored in a small pack are recommended for snowboarders.
-We do not provide snowboard/splitboard rentals.
+Collapsible poles that can be stored in a small package are recommended for snowboarders.
+We do not provide snowboard/split board rentals.